xwp/wp-customize-setting-validation/readme.txt

 ) );
 </pre>

+The validation error message can also be set programmatically by JS by calling `control.validationMessage.set()`, for example from an extended `control.setting.validate()` method.
+The `validationMessage` is inspired by HTML5.

 For a demonstration of the functionality made possible with this Customizer setting validation API, including how to do client-side validation, see the “[Customize_Validate_Entitled_Settings](https://gist.github.com/westonruter/1016332b18ee7946dec3)” plugin.
 It will validate that the Site Name (`blogname`), nav menu item titles, and widget titles are all fully populated.